Concordium/concordium.github.io/source/shared/net/references/transactions.rst

 .. identity-providers:

-To show the identity providers authorized by Concordium, enter:
+To show the identity providers authorized by Concordium and a URL, enter:

 .. code-block:: console